erebe/personal-server/README.md

 I don’t consider myself a security expert, not even a security lover, for me it is just a necessary pain so I want it to be simple to use daily and be fool proof.
 To avoid being locked-out of my accounts in case I lose access to my Yubikey, I bought an account to [Bitwarden](https://bitwarden.com/) for 10$ a year and always use TOTP for 2FA in addition of my Yubikey.

-So to sum-up my today security is GPG with a Yubikey coupled with TOTP (bitwarden) as a fallback in case I lose access to one of my device.
+So to sum-up my today security is still, GPG with a Yubikey coupled with TOTP (bitwarden) as a fallback in case I lose access to one of my devices.
 With this setup I never felt limited in any way, nor felt it was too cumbersome to use daily and is low maintenance so far.
 But hey, the real challenge will arise when I am going to lose one of my authentication factor ¯\_(ツ)_/¯

 ## Maintainability